TimAstier/kewenlab-client/README.md

 - [x] Get texts (in the scope of this project)
 - [x] Possibility to switch projects
 - [x] status -> consider only texts from this project
-- [x] suggestions -> consider only texts from this project
+- [ ] suggestions -> consider only texts from this project
 - [ ] Clear editScreen when switching project
 - [ ] Protect texts that originate from a different project.
-- [ ] Cannot edit texts that are from a project that does not belong to user.
   - front validation
   - back validation
 - [ ] Associate text with project when creating a text